Nuclear close calls: 2022–present: Russian invasion of Ukraine

-Russia has threatened the use of nuclear weapons throughout the invasion of Ukraine, characterized as nuclear blackmail.
+Russia has threatened the use of nuclear weapons throughout its invasion of Ukraine, characterized as nuclear blackmail.

 In late 2022, tensions over Russian nuclear use reached a high point.
 Russian Foreign Minister Sergey Lavrov implied nuclear weapons could be used to defend annexed Ukrainian territories.
 Russian officials, including Russian defense minister Sergei Shoigu, publicly and privately accused Ukraine of preparing to use a radioactive dirty bomb on Ukrainian territory.
 A tweet by the Russian Ministry of Defence, purportedly showing evidence of a Ukrainian dirty bomb in production, was debunked as a collection of old and unrelated photos.
 On 24 October, John Kirby stated that there was no evidence Russia was preparing a dirty bomb strike.
 At Ukraine's request, the United Nations sent an International Atomic Energy Agency (IAEA) investigation to Ukraine, which found no evidence of a dirty bomb being developed or any other undeclared nuclear activity.
-US feared that those allegations by Russia may be a confirmation of it preparing for a nuclear strike on Ukraine, using dirty bomb allegations or a false flag attack as a pretext.
-The US, as reported by CNN, has "prepared 'rigorously' for potential Russian nuclear strike in Ukraine".
-It also engaged US diplomats, as well as asked other countries, namely China and India, to engage diplomatically to persuade Russia to avoid nuclear escalation.
+U.S. officials feared that those allegations by Russia may be a confirmation of it preparing for a nuclear strike on Ukraine, using dirty bomb allegations or a false flag attack as a pretext.
+The U.S., as reported by CNN, has "prepared 'rigorously' for potential Russian nuclear strike in Ukraine".
+It also engaged U.S. diplomats, as well as asked other countries, namely China and India, to engage diplomatically to persuade Russia to avoid nuclear escalation.

 On 25 March 2023, Russian president Vladimir Putin announced plans to install Russian tactical nuclear weapons in Belarus.

 On 19 November 2024, Putin signed a decree allowing Russia to use nuclear weapons in response to conventional attacks by a non-nuclear state supported by a nuclear power, lowering the threshold for a nuclear strike in response to a possible conventional attack.

 On 21 November 2024, Russia used a conventionally armed multiple independently targetable reentry vehicle (MIRV) system, on the Oreshnik intermediate-range ballistic missile to attack the Ukrainian city of Dnipro, marking their first usage in combat.
 The MIRV system was developed by multiple nations for nuclear strategic missiles.

 On 7 December 2024, Russia and Belarus signed an agreement offering security guarantees to Belarus including nuclear security and the possible use of Russian nuclear weapons to repel aggressions.
-Two days later Belarusian president Alexander Lukashenko confirmed the presence of Russian nuclear weapons in Belarus, including Russia's Oreshnik missile system.
+Two days later, Belarusian president Alexander Lukashenko confirmed the presence of Russian nuclear weapons in Belarus, including Russia's Oreshnik missile system.

 On 4 May 2025, in an interview to mark his 25 years of power in Russia, Putin remarked that "he hoped that there would be no need to use nuclear weapons" to bring the Russian invasion of Ukraine "to its logical conclusion".